Cavity Optomechanical Probe of Gravity Between Massive Mechanical Oscillators: Conclusion

 \section{Conclusion}

 In this study, we introduced a mass-loaded microwave cavity optomechanical setup capable of modulating and transducing gravitational interactions between milligram-scale test masses and a driven source mass.
 By analyzing the transmitted signal $t_p$ in the presence of gravitational driving and comparing it with the transmission $t_p$ in the absence gravitational driving, it was observed that the influence of gravitational driving on $|t_p|^2$ is primarily reflected in the peak height, while the position $\omega_{\rm max}$ and width $\Gamma$ of the transparency window remain nearly unchanged.
 Specifically, the relative variation in the OMIT peak height is given by $|1+re^{i\phi}|^2-1$, where $r$ is the ratio of the amplitude of the gravitational driving force to the amplitude of the radiation pressure from the probe tone, and $\phi$ is their phase difference.
 Under plausible experimental parameters, this variation can reach up to 2.3\%, which is significant given current experimental conditions and holds substantial promise for detection.
+The sensitivity analysis shows that the system can achieve a force responsivity on the order of $10^{18} \sim 10^{19}\ \si{N^{-1}}$, with further improvement possible at higher probe power.
+This quantitative benchmark demonstrates that the OMIT-based approach is competitive with existing methods, and clarifies how the observable scales with the mass of the test bodies.

-These findings highlight the subtle role of gravitational interactions in optomechanical systems, offering valuable insights that could guide future experimental investigations.
-Notably, the milligram-scale mass of the system represents a new mass scale not yet explored in existing precision measurements of gravity, offering an opportunity to test Newton's law of gravity at small mass scales and even opens avenues for investigating the nuanced effects of gravitational interactions in quantum systems.
-This work lays the groundwork for future studies that could advance our understanding of fundamental physics and the interplay between gravity and quantum mechanics.
+These findings underscore the subtle role of gravitational interactions in optomechanical systems, thereby providing valuable insights to guide future experimental investigations into weak gravity detection.
+The milligram-scale mass of the system represents a new mass scale not yet explored in existing precision measurements of gravity, offering an opportunity to test Newton's law of gravity at small mass scales and even opens avenues for investigating the nuanced effects of gravitational interactions in quantum systems.
+In addition, the milligram-scale mass of the system represents a new mass scale not yet explored in existing precision measurements of gravity.
+This scale is particularly advantageous: it is large enough to suppress Casimir backgrounds that dominate at masses below $20\ \si{\mu g}$, thereby facilitating clearer isolation of gravitational coupling—an essential requirement for future experiments aiming to observe gravity-induced entanglement.
+At the same time, the sub-millimeter dimensions of the source and test masses approach the characteristic length scale predicted by certain beyond-Standard-Model theories such as the Randall–Sundrum model with extra dimensions, making the setup a promising platform for probing possible deviations from Newtonian gravity and testing the existence of extra dimensions.